LEOXINGU/lftools/README.md

 </div>

 ### Rename database
-This tool allows you to rename a PostgreSQL database.</br>Note: To perform this operation, it is necessary that the database is disconnected, that is, it is not open in any software (PgAdmin, QGIS, etc.).
+This tool allows you to rename a PostgreSQL database.</br>Note: To run this operation, the database must be disconnected.
+This means, that it must not be opened in any software (PgAdmin, QGIS, etc.).
 <div align="center">
 <table style="text-align: left; width: 275px;" border="0" cellpadding="0" cellspacing="0">
   <tbody>